Courthouse Burned

 Today, Caldwell County retains its agricultural heritage, with farming remaining an essential part of the local economy.
 It is also home to natural attractions such as the Pennyrile State Forest and Lake Barkley, which draw visitors from near and far.
 With a blend of historical significance and natural beauty, Caldwell County continues to thrive and preserve its unique heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Caldwell County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Caldwell County, Kentucky.

 • 1784 - Caldwell County is created as part of Christian County